Olanrewajuemmanuel/Django-project/README.md

 # Django-project
-## Project containing an api and e-commerce website.
-React to be integrated
+## Project containing an api and an article website.
+React has been integrated
 install via command <code>pip install -r requirements.txt</code>